What Is Facial Recognition Technology?

-According to Allied Market Research, Facial Recognition Market is expected to garner $9.6 billion by 2022.
+According to Allied Market Research , Facial Recognition Market is expected to garner $9.6 billion by 2022.
 The Apple iPhone X and Facebook already use facial recognition technology.
 While this new technology can be valuable when trying to find terrorists, some people think that it is an invasion of their privacy.
 There are various pros and cons to this recognition technology.
-Here are a few of them:
+Read more about them below!

 Pros of Facial Recognition

 Increased Security: One of the biggest pros of facial recognition technology is that it enhances safety and security.
 From government agencies to personal use, there is an increasing demand for advanced security and surveillance systems.
 Organizations can easily identify and track anyone who comes onto the premises, and they can easily flag visitors who aren’t welcome.
 It can be very helpful when it comes to finding potential terrorists.
 Plus, there is no key, badge, or password that can be stolen or lost.